jobrouter/typo3-data/Documentation/developer.rst

 Customising the formatting of a table column in the content element
 ===================================================================

-.. versionadded:: 1.0.0

 The extension comes with four formatters that are used when rendering the column content in the :ref:`content element <editor-content-element>`:

-- DateFormatter
+*  DateFormatter
-- DateTimeFormatter
+*  DateTimeFormatter
-- DecimalFormatter
+*  DecimalFormatter
-- IntegerFormatter
+*  IntegerFormatter

 These are implemented as :ref:`PSR-14 event listeners <t3coreapi:EventDispatcher>` and are located in the :file:`Classes/EventListener` folder of this extension.